01binary/zeroweb/src/articles/kalman-filter.md

 + The spread from the mean is called *variance* and it's denoted by the greek letter σ (sigma).
 + The *shape* of this spread is a "bell curve" called a *Gaussian distribution*.

-Measuring physical quantities results in readings that follow a Gaussian distribution due to the [Holographic Principle](https://www.semanticscholar.org/paper/The-Holographic-Principle-Opening-Lecture-Hooft/43ce0cb38dba603c08c21d135fa4754fa5a95a41) of the Universe:
+Measuring physical quantities results in readings that follow this Gaussian distribution due to the [Holographic Principle](https://www.semanticscholar.org/paper/The-Holographic-Principle-Opening-Lecture-Hooft/43ce0cb38dba603c08c21d135fa4754fa5a95a41) of the Universe:

-> True values are projected onto a surface with 1 bit of information every 0.724 x 10<sup>-64</sup>cm<sup>2</sup>, much like projecting a digital movie onto a bed sheet.
+> The one-dimensional array of data that makes up the entire content of the Universe is stretched over a 3D surface with 1 bit of information every 0.724 x 10<sup>-64</sup>cm<sup>2</sup>.

-When this surface is "sampled" by measurements, the Universe interpolates the samples by using a strategy discovered by Carl Gauss: surrounding bits are blended in depending on distance from the "center" of each bit.
+When the Universe is "sampled" by taking a measurement, the sample is interpolated by using a strategy discovered by Carl Gauss: surrounding bits are blended in depending on distance of the sample from the "center" of each bit.

 ![variance](./images/kalman-variance.png)